 Yes.
 The current methods of glucose control in the ICU setting take up to 2 hours per day per patient.
 Ideal Medical Technologies estimates that the FUSION system will only take 5 minutes of nursing time per patient per day to use.
 On start up the only required inputs are the patients weight and physician prescribed glucose range.
 After start up the only ongoing nursing input will be daily changes of the intravenous bags of insulin and glucose used by the system to maintain glucose control.
 This means that the nurse will be able to spend more time monitoring their patient, which should help to improve patient outcomes and patient satisfaction.

 Yes.
 Hospitals in the U.S. receive fixed reimbursement rates from the government/insurance companies based on the diagnostic related groups (DRG's) of the patient.
 This means that the various conditions the patient has, such as congestive heart failure, diabetes, pneumonia, etc determine how much the hospital receives to care for the patient.
 Hospitals increase their net revenue when they can improve the quality of patient care and shorten the patients length of stay.
-Multiple studies have shown that glucose control in the ICU setting can save from $1,500 - $4,000 per patient, which would be realized by the hospital as an increased profit margin.
+Multiple studies have shown that glucose control in the ICU setting can save from $1,500 - $4,000 per patient and shorten the length of stay by 1-2 days, which would be realized by the hospital as an increased profit margin.
 Given that each FUSION system could be used up to 90 times per year, hospitals may see their net revenue increase by at least $135,000/year for each FUSION system they use.